Heinz Stücke: Global bicycle tour

-Although he has ridden the same steel-framed bicycle on most of his journeys, in 2002 he rode across Canada with a partner on a Hase Pino tandem recumbent bicycle, which Hase Spezialräder built and sponsored.
+Although he rode the same steel-framed bicycle on most of his journeys, in 2002 he rode across Canada with a partner on a Hase Pino tandem recumbent bicycle, which Hase Spezialräder built and sponsored.

 Recording the journey

 Stücke poses with some of his photographs and other memorabilia.

-Since 1962, Stücke has taken more than 100,000 photographs.
-He funds his expeditions with licensing revenue from his photo catalogue; donations; and sales of his travel writing, postcards, and booklets that feature his photographs, writing, and illustrations.
+During his decades of travel, Stücke took more than 100,000 photographs.
+He funded his expeditions with licensing revenue from his photo catalogue; donations; and sales of his travel writing, postcards, and booklets that featured his photographs, writing, and illustrations.

 In 1995, around the time he set the world record for bicycle touring, Stücke self-published a memoir: Mit dem Fahrrad um die Welt ("Cycling Around the World").
 In 2015, Dutch travel writer Eric van den Berg published a biography commemorating Stücke's career of global bicycle touring—a career that by then had continued for more than 50 years.
 The book, Home Is Elsewhere: 50 Years Around the World by Bike, also features Stücke's photographs.

 In the 2010s, Spanish filmmaker Albert Albacete began making a documentary film about Stücke and his legacy.
 The film, The Man Who Wanted to See It All (2021), inquires into Stücke's motivations and philosophy.
 While Albacete was making the film, he learned that some villagers in Stücke's hometown of Hövelhof were building a museum to document and celebrate Stücke's travels and achievements.

+Death

+Stücke died on 22 July 2026, at the age of 86.